htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 -  Fixed a bug where the classad function bool() would return the wrong value when passed a string.
    :ticket:`7253`

+-  Fixed a bug where ``condor_submit`` would fail when arguments were supplied but no submit file, and the arguments were sufficient that no submit file was needed.
+   :ticket:`7249`

 Version 8.8.5
 -------------